 11.4 The learning courses for children and young people have a suggested age range.
 Please do not enrol children outside the recommended age range on programmes as they are likely to find them unsuitable.
-You are welcome to discuss particular needs with the Sales and Information team if you are unsure.
+You are welcome to discuss particular needs with us if you are unsure.

 11.5 Students are expected to work within the guidelines of Health and Safety and under the guidance of Artist Tutors especially when using or operating specialist equipment and hazardous materials.
 Chemicals and other specialist tools are used in jewellery making, pottery and other courses.
-Anyone with related concerns who wishes to attend these courses is advised to contact the Sales and Information team prior to enrolling on the learning programme.
+Anyone with related concerns who wishes to attend these courses is advised to contact MAC’s team prior to enrolling on the learning programme.

 11.6 Should a student with access needs wish to bring along a carer, that person should be there to assist them rather than participate in the class.